cratebind/minerva-ui/docs2/docs/doc1.md

 ---
-id: Getting Started
+id: doc1
-title: Getting Started
+title: Style Guide
-sidebar_label: Getting Started
+sidebar_label: Style Guide
 ---

+# Getting Started

 Minerva UI is a reusable component library to help build UIs faster.
 This library aims to be highly composable, declarative and accessible.